aps08/devcard/README.md

 3. Create public and private keys.
 4. Create AWS KEY and AWS SECRET for boto3 SDK

+## NOTE
+I attempted to create this website as a part of my learning experience with React and Flask.
+Unfortunately, due to some recent changes in my circumstances, I haven't been able to fully complete the project.
+I am now seeking someone who would be interested in taking over this project, and I would be more than happy to offer my assistance and guidance to ensure its successful continuation.

 <p align="center" style="text"><strong>If you liked something about this repository, do give it a 🌟.
 It will motivate me come up with more such project.
 You can reach out to me on my social media given below.</strong></p>